achall36/RoxvilleRooster.github.io/Night_Shift.md

 permalink: /savage-supers/
 ---

-#Night Shift
-*Four-color hero for a Savage Worlds superhero campaign*
+* A four-color hero for a Savage Worlds superhero campaign*

 **Secret ID**: Henry Blunt